llcawthorne/blogs-java/README.md

 I've been doing one repo per course when following along with courses, but this is simply unsustainable with blogposts, since there are so many.

+Most of these are examples where I worked through some exercises in a blogpost or article and wanted to save them.
+In some instances, I just made code repos into submodules (assertj-examples), where I liked the examples enough as is not to really modify them or anything.